 To meet these divorce residency requirements, at least one spouse must have lived in California for the previous six months and live in the county in which he or she filed for divorce for the past three months.

 Filing for legal separation allows you to petition the court for many of the same orders you might ask for in a divorce case, including those related to child custody and visitation, child support, and spousal support.
 You can even sign formal separation agreements, which lay out the financial terms of your separation, including whether certain assets should be treated as separate or community property.
 If you opt for a legal separation, however, you will need to take additional steps to secure a divorce.

 A separation allows couples to take time apart and “try out” single life for a while.
 This break can also be valuable in allowing one spouse to “catch up” to the other who has begun to move on more quickly from the relationship.
-This separation is also a valuable time for marital counseling, in which the couple can work on communication and any other issues that have contributed to problems in the marriage.
-In addition, this trial period is a good time for children of the marriage to adjust to the idea of divorce.
+This separation may also be a valuable time for marital counseling, in which the couple can work on communication and any other issues that have contributed to problems in the marriage.
+In addition, this trial period is a good time for the children of the marriage to adjust to the idea of divorce.